 |emotions||Happiness does not remind me of one event.
 It makes me think of my life.
 Even though there are bad times, overall I am very happy with the way I turned out as a human being and I like were my life is headed.|

 Sadness reminds me of the death of my grandmother (Dec.
 90′) and my grandfather (June 96′).
 Their deaths effected my life greatly.They were like my second parents.

 New York/GINA: 12 – 12 (100)

 |I feel as if I am very healthy and I know that I have a firm background on what being healthy means because of my interest in Nutrition and Exercise.
 I always to try to eat better and make the right choices and exercise on a regular basis.|

 New York/Milly: 11 – 11 (100)

 |education||My career now is college.
 I am graduating this weekend from my Community Health Undergraduate program at Hofstra University.
 I am continuing my undergraduate studies at CW Post in the fall to get a BS in nutrition.
 Getting my RD is my major career choice.|

 New York/GINA: 17 – 17 (100)

-Overall I am pretty happy with my mental, social and physical health.
 I would like to improve my dedication to working out.
-I am the type of person who will work out 5 times a week for a month staight and then is slowly turns into less days a week until it is none.
+I am the type of person who will work out 5 times a week for a month straight and then is slowly turns into less days a week until it is none.
 I get distracted by school work, my job or just being tired.

 New York/Silvia: 42 – 42 (100)